APNIC-Labs/draft-kskroll-sentinel/README.md

    o  The trusted key state differs between the forwarding resolver and
       the forwarder target resolver

-   In such a case, either the outcome is indeterminate validating ("Vleg"), or a case of mixed signals (SERVFAIL in all three

-Huston, et al.          Expires September 1, 2018              [Page 10]
+Huston, et al.          Expires September 6, 2018              [Page 10]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

-   responses), which is similarly an indeterminate response with respect to the trusted key state.
+   In such a case, either the outcome is indeterminate validating ("Vleg"), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.